Verifiable ML Agent Marketplace for DeFi

 The execution environment follows a guest-host model.
 The guest program runs inside the zkVM, producing a cryptographic proof of correct execution, writing outputs to a journal, and operating independently of the host.
 The host program orchestrates inputs, collects proofs, and submits verified outputs to on-chain contracts.
 This architecture enforces strict separation between computation and orchestration, preventing the host from influencing execution while enabling proofs to be generated efficiently.

-2.3.4 Proof Pipeline
+2.3.4 Proof Generation Pipeline

-2.3.5 On-Chain Verification and Integration
+2.3.5 Receipt Structure and On-Chain Verification

-2.3.6 Executor Infrastructure and Security
+2.3.7 Executor Infrastructure and Security

 Executors participate in a decentralized network and must stake tokens to submit proofs.
 Slashing mechanisms penalize invalid proofs, aligning incentives with honest computation.
 The execution environment and proof system rely on well-established cryptographic assumptions including discrete log hardness for Groth16, the Fiat-Shamir transform for STARK soundness, and collision resistance for Poseidon2.
 Formal verification of RISC Zero circuits ensures correctness of instruction execution, memory safety, and cryptographic operations.

-2.3.8 Implementation Roadmap
+2.3.9 Implementation Roadmap

 The protocol's roadmap includes incremental support for increasingly complex AI models, recursive proofs for multi-agent execution, and integration with hardware-based trusted execution environments.
 Initial deployment focuses on basic ML models, followed by neural network support, advanced constraint enforcement, multi-agent composition, and eventually TEE integration for enhanced security and efficiency.